MicrosoftDocs/mesh-docs/mesh/user-guide/social-games.md

     ![A screenshot of the rambunctious machine](media/rambunctious-machine.png)

 * **Wave and Frequency**: connected physics bodies moving in a variety of synchronized ways.
-Click on the aparatus to see how waves are formed!
+Click on the apparatus to see how waves are formed!

     ![A screenshot of the Wave and Frequency exhibit](media/wave-frequency.png)